-Issues to Consider When Reviewing Estate Planning Documents
+Issues to Consider When Reviewing Your Investments

 The US stock market has averaged about a 10% annual return since 1926, but it’s usually well above or below that mark in a given year.
 Understanding that range can help investors ride out the ups and downs.